 Pets are like family, so in addition to feeding them, playing with them and giving them the proper love and attention, it’s also critical that we do what we have to do to keep them healthy and looking good – and that’s why grooming is so important.

 Yes, first and foremost, grooming keeps dogs and cats looking good.
 But did you know that failing to groom your animal could result in yeast infections, ear infections, tooth decay, gum disease and other symptoms?
 A lot of people take their dogs to professional groomers and spend a lot of money to keep their dog looking good, and these professionals do a great job at making our dogs look their best.
-But, if you don’t want to spend all that money on a professional, here are some steps you can take to help make your dog look great.
+But how do you groom a dog on your own?
+If you don’t want to spend all that money on a professional, here are some steps on how to groom a dog.

-You are going to want to get the water warm, but not steaming hot.
-If the water is too hot, your dog’s skin can become irritated and your dog will likely be a little harder to control during the bath.
-Make sure to continuously comfort them with pets and telling them what a good boy or girl they are being.
+For some in home dog grooming, you are going to want to get the bath water warm, but not steaming hot (which can cause skin irritation).
+Make sure to continuously comfort your pet and tell them what a good boy or girl they are being.
 When rinsing them, start from the neck and work your way down (save the face for last).
-I suggest putting a cotton ball in each of their ears so water doesn’t get in.
+You can try putting a cotton ball in each of their ears so water doesn’t get in.
 Start with getting their body nice and doused, then you can move on to the shampooing.
 Depending on your dog’s size and the shampoo brand, the amount to use will vary.
-We all wash our hair regularly (I hope), and apply as needed to your dog so that their fur gets nice and sudsy.
-You are going to want to work to the shampoo into the fur, spend some extra time on the neck where the collar sits, your dog will love you for this.
-Now that he or she is all bubbly, time to rinse them down.
+You are going to want to work to the shampoo into the fur, getting it nice and sudsy.
+Now that they are all bubbly, it's time for a rinse down.

 Now that your dog is all clean and rinsed off, time for the drying.
-I let Tahoe drip dry for a few minutes in the shower to minimize the amount of water that sprays everywhere when they shake off.
+I'd suggest letting them drip dry for a few minutes in the shower to minimize the amount of water that sprays everywhere when they shake.
 This allows you to get the towels, brush, and blow dryer set up in the meantime.
-After a few minutes have passed, grab one of the towels and begin drying off their hair.
-Don’t be afraid to get a little vigorous here, Tahoe really likes getting toweled down.
-Now your dog’s hair won’t be completely dry after the toweling, this is where the blow dryer steps in.
-With the brush and the blow dryer on COOL, begin brushing their hair in the direction that it grows while also going over it with the blow dryer.
+After a few minutes, grab one of the towels and begin drying off their hair.
+Don’t be afraid to get a little vigorous here, my dog Tahoe really likes getting toweled down!
+Your dog’s hair won’t be completely dry after the toweling, this is where the blow dryer steps in.
+With the blow dryer on COOL, begin brushing their hair in the direction that it grows while also going over it with the blow dryer.
 This will help prevent matting and make your dog look gooooood.
 After getting their hair relatively dry and all of their hair brushed, be sure to give your dog a treat and plenty of praise and let them air dry the rest of the way.

 Getting the Haircut